linuxliste/OSF/README.md

 To flash, you can follow the instructions from here: https://ebikestuff.eu/en/content/18-tsdz8-firmware-update-using-j-link-jlink-v9-programming-kit

-The HEX file to upload is the one you downloaded at step 1.
-It is named "mtb-example-xmc-gpio-toggle.hex" in folder "test_gpio_in/build/tsdz8_for_GPIO_TEST/Debug" or in "test_gpio_in/build/last_config".
+The HEX file to upload is the one you downloaded from this github site at step 1.
+It is named OSF_TSDZ8_Vxx_xx.hex where xx.xx is a version number.

 Note: while flashing, the motor should not be powered by the battery.
 Disconnect it or at least power it OFF.
 In principe, the Jkink will provide power to the controller (at least if it is a Jlink clone device).
 It seems possible to keep the motor connected the display but do not press any button on the display.